 IR on Severance Pay Morocco: Dismissal, Retirement, Resignation — 2026 Exemptions | Upsilon

 In brief: Severance payments made upon departure (dismissal, early retirement, resignation) are subject to distinct IR tax rules.
-Dismissal compensation is exempt up to 1.5 times the legal severance provided by the Labour Code (Art.
-57 GTC).
+The legal dismissal compensation (Art.
+53 of the Labour Code) together with damages awarded upon dismissal are exempt up to a global cap of 1,000,000 MAD (Art.
+57-7 GTC).
 The excess is taxable under the progressive scale, with the option to choose spreading over 4 years or the average rate system.
-Retirement pensions benefit from a 70% allowance on the first bracket of 168,000 MAD.
+Since 1 January 2026, pensions paid by the basic schemes (CNSS, CMR, RCAR) and by the CIMR are fully exempt from IR; the 70%/40% allowance only remains for pensions outside the scope of this exemption (foreign pensions, private supplementary pensions).

 Dismissal Compensation: The Exemption Regime (Art.
 57 GTC)